 You need to start creating sections also known as “categories”.

-Inside each category you can add sub-category or posts.
+Inside each category, you can add sub-categories or posts.

 This is a great feature that Kartra doesn’t come with.

-Kajabi comes with the ability for you to create your own community.
+Kajabi comes with the ability to create your own community.
 These communities are treated as products in Kajabi’s terms.